Configuring a B2B Enterprise Dashboard

 • The User can export their data as either a PDF, CSV, or XLS.

-These are screenshots of what our Users were reviewing regarding commodity price indexes.
+These are screenshots of what our Users were reviewing to review their commodity price indexes.

 Iteration 1